gitcoinco/web/.github/PULL_REQUEST_TEMPLATE.md

   and ensure your pull request has fulfilled all requirements outlined by the Gitcoin Core team.

   Contributors guide: https://docs.gitcoin.co/mk_contributors/

+  Please note that deleting or not properly filling those sections below may result in your PR being rejected.
 -->

 ##### Description